Air Fryer Recipe

 Method

-1. In a pan, heat olive oil over medium heat and sauté minced garlic until fragrant.
+1. Warm the olive oil in a pan over medium heat, then sauté the minced garlic until it smells fragrant.

-2. Add chopped spinach and cook until wilted, then remove from heat and let cool.
+2. Add the chopped spinach and cook until it has wilted, then take the pan off the heat and leave it to cool.

-3. Mix in crumbled feta cheese with the cooled spinach.
+3. Stir the crumbled feta cheese into the cooled spinach.

-4. Unroll croissant dough and separate into triangles.
+4. Unroll the croissant dough and separate it into triangles.

-5. Place a spoonful of spinach and feta mixture on the wider end of each triangle.
+5. Spoon a little of the spinach and feta mixture onto the wider end of each triangle.

-6. Roll the dough towards the tip to form a croissant shape, tucking in sides if necessary.
+6. Roll the dough up towards the tip to make a croissant shape, tucking in the sides if needed.

-7. Optional: Beat an egg and brush over croissants for a shiny glaze.
+7. Optional: Beat an egg and brush it over the croissants for a shiny glaze.

 Why this works in an air fryer